s92xiong/find-la-cloche/README.md

   * ```npm install firebase```
   * In the root folder of the respository, create a file called *.env.local*

-The .env.local file should look like the following:
+The .env.local file should have the following:

 ```
 REACT_APP_API_KEY=apiKeyValue